lollcat/se3-augmented-coupling-flows/README.md

 # Equivariant Augmented Normalizing Flows
 Exploring whether the idea works.
-See `examples/dw4_v0.ipynb` for a training run on the double well problem with 4 particles.
+See `example/dw4_v0.py` for a training run on the double well problem with 4 particles - this can be run locally in under a minute to get some prelim results.
+See `examples/dw4_v0.ipynb` for training a bit longer, I run this on GPU.

 ## Flows
 The below flows are working